FlyingFathead/TelegramBot-OpenAI-API/README.md

 ---

 # Changelog
+- v0.7501 - `Dockerfile` and better error catching when receiving `401 Unauthorized`
 - v0.75 **Major refactoring** _(5.
 Oct 2024)_ 👀💦🌀
   - entire project has been tidied up and a lot of bugs fixed while at it
   - `python src/main.py` to start the bot from here on out